 Gigantes Islands Travel Tips

-- Also, signal is very limited on all major networks.
+- Also, the signal is minimal on all major networks.
 Only Smart and Sun Cellular have signals at Gigantes Island.
-If you a postpaid subscriber to other telecom networks, you can simply buy prepaid Sim cards from Smart or Sun Cellular.
+If you are a postpaid subscriber to other telecom networks, you can buy prepaid Sim cards from Smart or Sun Cellular.

-- When commuting around mainland Panay, best option would be taking the van.
+- When commuting around mainland Panay, the best option would be to take the van.
 It’s faster than taking the bus.

-- As mentioned earlier, no banks and ATM Machines can be found at Gigantes Island so you need to bring enough cash for tour and entrance fee as well.
+- As mentioned earlier, no banks and ATM Machines can be found at Gigantes Island, so you need to bring enough cash for the tour and entrance fee.

 - We suggest you bring your towel, shampoo, and soap, as they are not provided at the resort.

-- Don’t forget your medicines especially if you have some maintenance.
-Of course, a first aid kit would be very helpful.
+- Don’t forget your medicines, especially if you have some maintenance.
+Of course, a first aid kit would be beneficial.

-I was very happy that I brought my action camera along with my Smartphone cameras.
+I was delighted that I brought my action camera along with my Smartphone cameras.
 Since water activities are nice things to do while navigating Gigantes Islands, action cameras came in very handy.
-Whenever possible, extra batteries and power banks are very helpful.
+Whenever possible, extra batteries and power banks are beneficial.